 Balancer transfer can also be used for other debts such as car loans, home loans, medical bills, and student loans.
 The type and amount of balances one can transfer depends on a number of factors including credit score and the type of loan.

-Increase your Income
+Step 6: Increase Your Income

 If you are struggling to pay off your debt because then you need to increase your income.
 Here are some tips: